urfave/cli/README.md

 #### Customization

-The default bash completion flag (`--generate-bash-completion`) is defined as `cli.BashCompletionFlag`, and may be redefined if desired, e.g.:
+The default shell completion flag (`--generate-completion`) is defined as `cli.GenerateCompletionFlag`, and may be redefined if desired, e.g.:

 <!-- {
   "args": ["&#45;&#45;compgen"],